This is a preview of your story

 For instance, your subject line could be: “[Name], we have a promo code for you!”

-That’s where you may need dedicated tools like Zendesk Agent Workspace to pull customer information, view the conversation history, and streamline conversations.
+That’s where you may need dedicated tools like Zendesk's customer service apps to pull customer information, view the conversation history, and streamline conversations.

 3) You may also want to optimize using ChatGPT.